The 10 Early Signs of Depression Before It Is Too Late

 I woke up one night in tears.
 The heavy feeling of emptiness was so overwhelming that I myself couldn't understand why such was happening to me.
 I am now living in Europe and happy in my relationship and I have a good-paying job that I can do anytime anywhere.
 You see, I have a good and comfortable life.
-I am not rich or anything but I have a good life and I have nothing to complain about except that I can't eat Filipino foods that I've grown to love.
+I am not rich or anything but I have a good life and I have nothing to complain about except that I can't eat Filipino foods whenever i crave for it.

-Maybe it was just hormonal but the feeling of hopelessness and emptiness stayed with me for weeks.
+Maybe I was just hormonal or maybe it was the crappy and gloomy weather all the time but the feeling of hopelessness and emptiness stayed with me for weeks.
 I felt useless.
-I felt unhappy and alone and I wanted to go back to the Philippines and leave everything here abroad and just go back.
+I felt unhappy and alone and I wanted to go back to the warm and sunny Philippines and leave everything here abroad and just go back.
 I felt tired and I couldn't sleep at night (I still have sleepless nights) because my brain didn't seem to want to stop running.
 I also had nightmares each night and I know because i remember.
 I am a lucid dreamer.

 Was it depression?
 Maybe or maybe not...But i wouldn't want any of my loved ones to have to go through that.